Your Pre-Season Backpacking Gear Checklist

 #2.
 Sleeping Pad

 There’s nothing worse than waking up at 2 a.m. on a deflated mattress.
 Luckily, pre-season maintenance for this piece of gear is straightforward.
 To spot-clean, simply scrub with mild soap and warm water.
 To clean the whole mattress, close the valve on your pad to avoid getting water inside, then use a hose to wet the exterior.
-Next, clean with soap and water and make sure to rinse well.
+Next, clean with soap and water (inflate your pad and this is a great time to spot any air leaks too) and make sure to rinse well.
 If you think the fabric part of the mattress may have a leak, check out this Therm-a-Rest video.
 For valve issues, check out this video and corresponding repair kit.

 #3.
 Sleeping Bag